Efficient Vision Transformer for Human Pose Estimation via Patch Selection: Experiments

 \subsection{Implementation details}

-In our experiments, we employ the common top-down setting for human pose estimation We follow most of the default training and evaluation settings of the mmpose framework but use the AdamW optimizer with a learning rate of $5e-4$ and UDP as a post-processing method.
-We use ViT-B and ViT-L as backbones and refer to the corresponding models as ViTransPose-B and ViTransPose-L. The backbones are pre-trained with MAE~\cite{He2022MaskedAA} weights.
+In our experiments, we employ the common top-down setting for human pose estimation.
+We follow most of the default training and evaluation settings of the mmpose~\cite{mmpose2020} framework but use the AdamW optimizer with a learning rate of $5e-4$ and UDP as a post-processing method.
+We use ViT-B and ViT-L as backbones and refer to the corresponding models as \method-B and \method-L. The backbones are pre-trained with MAE~\cite{He2022MaskedAA} weights and trained with multiple datasets as in~\cite{Xu2022ViTPoseSV}.